-Your 1Password account’s first line of defense is a good Master Password.
+Your 1Password account’s first line of defense is a good account password.
 It’s used to encrypt your data, secure your account, and make sure no one but you is able to see the information you’ve entrusted to 1Password.

-Choose a strong Master Password.
-1Password can suggest a good Master Password for you when you create your 1Password account.
+Choose a strong account password.
+1Password can suggest a good account password for you when you create your 1Password account.
 If you choose to create your own, pick something that’s hard to guess but easy to remember.
-Learn how to choose a good Master Password.
+Learn how to choose a good account password.

-Use your Master Password only for 1Password.
-If you use your Master Password on another website that experiences a security breach, an attacker may attempt to use it to get into your 1Password account.
-Make sure your Master Password is not used anywhere else.
+Use your account password only for 1Password.
+If you use your account password on another website that experiences a security breach, an attacker may attempt to use it to get into your 1Password account.
+Make sure your account password is not used anywhere else.

-Keep your Master Password private.
-No one else should know your Master Password.
-1Password Support will never ask for your Master Password, and if you ever lose access to your 1Password account, a family organizer or team administrator can help restore your access without ever knowing your Master Password.
+Keep your account password private.
+No one else should know your account password.
+1Password Support will never ask for your password, and if you ever lose access to your 1Password account, a family organizer or team administrator can help restore your access without ever knowing your password.